seejwy/skapi-doc/authentication/README.md

 ### [`resendSignupConfirmation(redirect?): Promise<string>`](/api-reference/user/#resendSignupConfirmation)

-When an account is created with `options.signup_confirmation` set to `true`, users must verify their email before logging into your service.
+When an account is created with `signup_confirmation` set to `true`, users must verify their email before logging into your service.
 If you need to resend the confirmation email, use the `resendSignupConfirmation()` method.

 ### Example: Resending Signup Confirmation Email